 Dorothy’s long-term memory flicks in and out with patchy accuracy.
 In context she can remember some things now, but can’t access them at will.
 No short-term memory is working.
 Every ten minutes it’s Groundhog Day, starting all over again.

-I used to be really upset by this, but the years working with her and David in close quarters opened up my compassion— the channel of feeling and love.
-That’s the one that still works.
+I used to be really upset by this, but the years of navigating the changes have opened up my compassion—the channel of feeling and love which still works for us.
 I look at Mom and she looks and me and the love flows.
 I don’t mind being her memory now.
 I don’t mind retelling the stories over and over.
 She laughs and loves them anew each time.
-I wonder if this is what “enlightenment is,” being totally in the present moment.
-Beginner’s mind for real.
-I’m surprised at how fun it can be when I yield and drop my expectations.

 Mom has a reputation for going straight at people.
-One helper has long, gel coated hair, a nose ring, and a flouncy, sassy attitude.
+One helper has long, gel-coated hair, a nose ring, and a flouncy, sassy attitude.
 “Hey rascal,” she says to Mom.
 Mom sasses back.
 “If you come over here I’ll get some scissors and cut your hair!”
 Mom says.
 She doesn’t let anyone off.

 One of the people helping this particular evening was a short, stern looking woman with very short hair.
 She barked out requests and orders—no wasted words.
 As she passed by Mom would say, in a loud voice “she’s tough.”
 Then she would turn to me, give a power sign with her arm, and say, “I’m tough,” and laugh.
 “I could spank YOU,” she said.
 Several people were watching her like they watch TV, with uninterpretable stares.
 As my own sense of social propriety sputtered and winced, I remembered that her mother was Clara Ida Miller Egly, a Pennsylvania Dutch woman who never complimented and considered criticism a love tap.

 I went over and sat down to play.
 A woman named Margaret pulled up beside.
-I put Mom beside me in her wheel chair.
+I put Mom beside me in her wheelchair.
 I began with a soft “America Suite” taught to be by Doug McKechnie.
-Then I played the song Susan and I danced to at our wedding 40 years ago, Fly Me to The Moon.
+Then I played the song Susan and I danced to at our wedding 40 years ago, “Fly Me to The Moon.”
 I then went through my repertoire or ragtime and jazz, which only goes for about 30 minutes since I don’t practice much.
 And I pushed out into just making things up.
-I noticed that everyone was hanging on every note.
-I turned around, and the entire room was glued on me.
-I felt like Yani at the Parthenon.
-My heart skipped a beat.
-I turned back and played some more.
-Then as I played the spirit of my youngest brother Gordon, poured through.

-Remembering Gordon
+Remembering My Brother Gordon

 Gordon, Mom’s fourth son, was the “accident” in our family, at least that was the story Mom would tell everyone upon introduction.
 He was the only one with red hair.
 He was born with bad valves in the veins in his leg that eventually led to painful rounds of phlebitis and infection, debilitation, drinking, loss of his job, and a downward spiral that ended up in his taking his own life at the age of 48.
 But he was a gifted piano player, artist, and all around “genius” at building and creating anything.
 He made completely original music all his life.
-When he died, in the midst of the incredible pain and soul searching that our family went through, I found that his music began to channel through me when I played.
-It’s my way of communing with him now.
-I mentioned this to my Mom as I concluded.
-I did not yet have an inkling of the surprise that awaited me a few hours later.

 We went back to Mom’s room and shared pictures of our family on my computer.
 She wanted to see what Susan looked like.
 At each one she’d light up with pleasure.
 “That’s Susan!”
 I continued to relate the names and the old times, and feeling her love of me, and being grateful for this moment.
 In spite of all my resistance, this time was turning out to be a blessed one, and my heart was open and full.

-Ille came back from an errand she went on around 7:30 and I left to go up to stay with John and Anne at their home in Placerville.
+Ille came back from an errand she went on around 7:30, and I left to go up to stay with John and Anne at their home in Placerville.
 I would see Mom again the next day coming back off the hill and going back to Oakland to pick up Susan at the airport.

 “I’ll see you again tomorrow!”
 I said.
 “Good!”
 Mom said.
 “I like it when you visit.”
 My heart melted a bit.